actuallymentor/bidding-snipe-script/README.md

-# bidding-snipe-script
+# Bidding script

-Write a sniping script in jQuery
+I don't like manually bidding, so I'll let the computer do it for me.